IMMM-SFA/diyepw/paper.md

 # Statement of need

-The Building ENergy Demand (BEND) modeling team, as part of the [Integrated Multisector Multiscale Modeling (IM3) project](https://im3.pnnl.gov/), needed a way to use observed weather data to drive simulations of model buildings using EnergyPlus.
+The Building ENergy Demand (BEND) modeling team, as part of the Integrated Multisector Multiscale Modeling (IM3) project `[@IM3web]`, needed a way to use observed weather data to drive simulations of model buildings using EnergyPlus.
 They wanted to use reliable, quality-checked, publicly available data and process it into weather files that can be directly used used in EnergyPlus simulations.

 Prior work by members of the BEND team `[@Burleyson2018-sb]`